Invadermonky/MagicultureIntegrations/README.md

 - **Agricraft:** Reap of the Harvest Moon ritual can now harvest Agricraft crops
 - **Attained Drops 2:** Reap of the Harvest Moon ritual can now harvest Attained Drops 2 crops
 - **Bewitchment:** Reap of the Harvest Moon ritual can now harvest Bewitchment crops
-- **Harvestcraft:** Reap of the Harvest Moon ritual can now harvest Harvestcraft fruits and bark
 - **Immersive Engineering:** Reap of the Harvest Moon ritual can now harvest Immersive Engineering hemp
 - **Mystical Agriculture:** Reap of the Harvest Moon ritual can now harvest Mystical Agriculture crops (as well as most Mystical Agriculture addons)
 - **Oreberries:** Reap of the Harvest Moon ritual can now harvest Oreberries Oreberry bushes
 - **Ore Stages:** Ritual of Magnetism now ignores staged ores the player does not have access to
+- **Pam's Harvestcraft:** Reap of the Harvest Moon ritual can now harvest Harvestcraft fruits and bark
 - **Roots:** Reap of the Harvest Moon ritual can now harvest Roots herbs
 - **Rustic:** Reap of the Harvest Moon ritual can now harvest Rustic herbs
 - **Thaumic Additions:** Reap of the Harvest Moon ritual can now harvest Thaumic Additions crops